Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Waterwalking  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Waterwalking.png" Align=left width=7% height=7%>

+This rune has four charges, you regain all charges at the end of a long rest.

-Whenever you target an ally with a heal or buff, they gain +10 movement speed and can walk on water for an hour.
-This effect doens't stack with itself.
+Whenever you target an ally with a heal or buff you can spend a charge to grant them +10 movement speed and the ability to walk on water for an hour.

-When you target an ally with a heal or buff you can choose to enhance their attacks.
-For their three next damaging attacks they make within 30 seconds they can add 1d6 cold damage and reduce their targets speed by 10 feet.
-Once this action is used it cannot be used again until 30 seconds have passed.
+When you target an ally with a heal or buff you can spend two charges enhance their attacks.
+For their three next damaging attacks they make within a minute they can add 1d6 cold damage to the damage.

 ---

 ### Gathering Storm  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/GatheringStorm.png" Align=left width=7% height=7%>

-At the start of every day, you gain the ability to alter the weather for that day.
-The Game Master may prompt you two weather options for that day, and you can choose which one will impact that day.

-Whenever you are in stormy weather you gain 1+ crit chance to your attack rolls and whenever you roll for cold, lightning or thunder damage you can reroll any amount of damage dice once.
+This rune has three charges, you regain all charges at the end of a long rest.

+You can spend two charges to cast the call lightning spell.

+Whenever it is storming, you gain +1 crit chance.

 ---